grz0zrg/fas/README.md

 It can be used with rich form of synthesis (subtractive etc.) as a spectrum sculpt tool (vocoding etc.)

+Bandwidth can be adjusted individually through alpha channel value which is a factor of current bank gap.

 As a speed example ~256 filters can be enabled at the same time with ~6 subtractive oscillators as input on an i7 6700 with a single FAS instance (96000kHz)

 #### RGBA interpretation